PlutoVR/sandcastle/README.md

 #### Other useful commands:

-- `npm start` from the project folder to launch the dev server (the initializer does this).
+- `npm start` from the project folder to launch the dev server (the initializer script does this).

 - `npm build` will process and build your project into the `dist` folder.

-- `npm build-xrpk` will `npm build` and also place an [XR Package](https://github.com/webaverse/xrpackage) in the `dist` folder, so you can load it as a multiapp.
+- `npm build-xrpk` will `npm build` and also create an [XR Package](https://github.com/webaverse/xrpackage) in the `dist` folder.
+Note that this script is interactive, as it will ask you for details about the various aspects of your XR Package.

 Check out the [Wiki](https://github.com/plutovr/sandcastle/wiki) for a closer look at Sandcastle's Networking API, Physics API, event handling and state management, asset pipelines and more.
+Sandcastle also includes several examples demonstrating how to easily set up physics, shared experiences, media streaming and other features.

 #### _This project is in pre-alpha and currently undergoes daily work.
 Is something broken or unclear?
 Please file an issue!_